activist-security/guide/security-guide_en.md

 The Electronic Frontier Foundation's Surveillance Self-Defence guide has a pretty good howto for using PGP ([Linux](https://ssd.eff.org/en/module/how-use-pgp-linux), [Windows](https://ssd.eff.org/en/module/how-use-pgp-windows), [Mac OS X](https://ssd.eff.org/en/module/how-use-pgp-mac-os-x)).

-You shouldn't use your activist email address on mobile devices at all, but if you must, use [K9-Mail](https://k9mail.github.io/) with [OpenKeychain](https://www.openkeychain.org/) on Android.
+You shouldn't use your activist email address on mobile devices at all, but if you must, **make sure your communication partners consent to that** and use [K9-Mail](https://k9mail.github.io/) with [OpenKeychain](https://www.openkeychain.org/) on Android.

 Mailing Lists
 -------------